Xzanti0/Tellmewhen-3.3.5/README.md

 6. Configure TellMeWhen with the command /tmw.
 Enjoy your modern version of TellMeWhen!

 # Why the cata version?
 Well I know from experience the cata version is when TellMeWhen became very powerful.
 Later versions would contain too many game client and API changes that would make backporting difficult, so I determined the cata version would be the easiest to backport while having enough modern features to be enjoyable by the 3.3.5 community.
-The time it took to backport this from start to finsih was 2 weeks.
+The time it took to backport this from start to finish was 2 weeks.